kfrizzell/badbank/README.md

 Professional Certificate in Coding: Women's Cohort 2021-2022

-+ This is my front end banking application (BadBank).
++ This is my full stack banking front end banking application (BadBank).

 + Please do not reproduce, use, or duplicate.